 The definition of Lean is to reduce waste.
-Here we will look at the THREE types of waste the may occur in a process.
+Here we will look at the THREE types of waste that may occur in a process.
 We will explore the “7 wastes”, often referred to as Muda, and update our understanding of the other two, lesser know wastes Mura – the waste of unevenness, and Muri – the waste of overburden.
-These two wastes are often overlooked at we journey along the Lean path.
+These two wastes are often overlooked as we journey along the Lean path.

 The 7 Wastes (Muda)

-Transport: is the excessive movement of components and materials from one location to another, without adding value
+- Transport: Is the excessive movement of components and materials from one location to another, without adding value.

-Inventory: is the cost of having finished components, work in progress and raw materials and consumables within your factory walls.
+- Inventory: Is the cost of having finished components, work in progress and raw materials and consumables within your factory walls.
 While a level of inventory is necessary to keep your factory running smoothly, it is still money spent and needs to be viewed as such.

 The Waste of Unevenness (Mura)